ZenyoSelf/thc-enshift/readme.md

-After extansive tests, i was happy with the global result.
+After extensive tests, i was happy with the global result.

 It was time to do the tests.